Coursera on String Quartets

-There are similarities in the last string quartets of Benjamin Britten and Dmitri Shostakovich as Benjamin Britten was dying and Dmitri Shostakovich was depressed while writing his string quartet # 8.
-Both left an enormous production of the finest music.
+There are similarities in the last string quartets of Benjamin Britten, and Dmitri Shostakovich as Benjamin Britten was dying, and Dmitri Shostakovich was depressed while writing his string quartet # 8.
+Both left an enormous production of the most beautiful music.

 Photos from my book on Classical music “The Lives & Times of the great composers” by Michael Steen

 Britten’s last string quartet was his third an in it he gives his farewell to life.
-He died in 1973 of heart problems and a stroke after years of strenuous work .
-It’s thought to be his greatest achievement among his enormous production.
+He died in 1973 of heart problems and a stroke after years of strenuous work.
+It’s thought to be his most significant achievement among his large production.
 It ends with an unanswered question and with his markings “Dying out”.
 He was Shostakovich’s only friend from Western Europe.

-He thought that nobody would write anything in remembrance of him so he did it himself.
+He thought that nobody would write anything in remembrance of him, so he did it himself.
 He had suffered throughout from Stalin’s unpredictable way of ruling, sending millions to their deaths in camps for anything.
-In the first movement he quotes his first and fifth symphony.
-In the second movement Jewish music can be heard.
+In the first movement, he quotes his first and fifth symphony.
+In the second movement, Jewish music can be heard.
 In the third movement fragments from his cello concerto and from Russian Folk Music can be heard.
-In the fourth movement fragments can be heard from his opera Lady Macbeth of the Mtsensk District that cost him the anger of Stalin.
+In the fourth movement, themes can be heard from his opera Lady Macbeth of the Mtsensk District that cost him the anger of Stalin.